jsxgraph/jsxgraph_website/src/resources/releases/_releases.section.md

 - `jsxgraphcore.js` contains the complete source code of JSXGraph bundled in one file.
 All objects of JSXGraph use the namespace JXG.
 Beside JXG there are no global variables.
 - Include the css commands from `jsxgraph.css` into the web pages.

+For ES6 import use the file `jsxgraphcore.mjs` instead of `jsxgraphcore.js`.

 # Server

 JSXGraph is hosted on [jsDelivr](https://jsdelivr.com), [cdnjs](https://cdnjs.cloudflare.com/) and our own server.